- Fee assured

 - Verified this account

 Mr John Brazier qualified in medicine at St Thomas’s Hospital Medical School, London (1976).
-He undertook his ophthalmic training at Moorfields Eye Hospital (1983-86), St Thomas’s Hospital, National Hospital for Neurology & Neurosurgery and The Hospital for Sick Children, Great Ormond Street, London.
-He undertook ophthalmic fellowship training at Manhattan Eye, Ear & Throat Hospital, New York, USA, supported by the Cripplegate Foundation Travel Award (1984).
-Following this Mr Brazier had a two-year research post studying function of the autonomic nervous system in glaucoma patients with Professor SE Smith supported by the Iris Fund Research Award (1986-88).
+He completed his ophthalmic training at Moorfields Eye Hospital (1983-86), St Thomas’s Hospital, National Hospital for Neurology & Neurosurgery and The Hospital for Sick Children, Great Ormond Street, London.
+He studied with Dr Albert Hornblass during an ophthalmic fellowship at Manhattan Eye, Ear & Throat Hospital, New York, USA, supported by the Cripplegate Foundation Travel Award (1984).
+Following this Mr Brazier had a two-year research fellowship studying function of the autonomic nervous system in glaucoma patients with Professor SE Smith supported by the Iris Fund Research Award (1986-88).

 Mr Brazier was Consultant Ophthalmologist at UCLH, Honorary Consultant Ophthalmologist at Royal Free Hospital and Senior Lecturer in Surgery at University College London for over 24 years between 1989 and 2014.